Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Intensity Inference

 Since the intensity inference depends on the difference in the parallel and perpendicular variances, the effect of electron divergence $\delta$ is removed as this is contained in both $\sigma_\parallel^2$ and $\sigma_\perp^2$, under the assumption of a cylindrically symmetric electron beam.
 The divergence of the electron beam will also have an indirect effect on the overlap of the electron beam and laser focal spot, which is discussed in more detail in \cref{sec:FocusedFields}.

 \cref{fig:intensity_inference} shows the result of applying \cref{eq:IntensityInfer} to the same simulated electron-laser configuration as in the previous section for the different electron energies and radiation reaction models.
 Across the range under investigation, the inference works remarkably well, within $10\%$ across the entire range of intensities and each radiation reaction model, with the only exception of $a_0 < 5$ and high electron energy.
 As expected, the no radiation reaction model is the most precise in this case, estimating the peak intensity to $\sim 1\%$ accuracy.
 For the classical and quantum models, \cref{eq:IntensityInfer} begins to underestimate the correct value as $a_0$ increases.
 Moreover, for large $a_0$, the radiative cooling of the electrons may result in the assumption $\gamma \gg a_0$ no longer holding.
 At this point, the inference becomes less accurate as the typical emission energy is of similar magnitude to the employed energy cut.
 This is discussed further in \cref{sec:Discussion}.

-It is also crucial to measure the entire radiation profile and its angular distribution in order to accurately infer $a_0$.
-In particular, simulations show that detecting photons within the angular range $\abs{\theta} \lesssim 2a_0/\gamma_f$ is necessary for accurate inference.
+Simulations also show that detecting photons within the angular range $\abs{\theta} \lesssim 2a_0/\gamma_f$ is necessary for accurate inference.